gazapus/test-locus-front/README.md

 - Estilizar Alert de confirmación

 # TO DO
-- Agegar mensaje sin datos a resultados vacios
 - Agregar recuperacion de contraseñas